 Released: March 20

 Estee Nack has become a prominent figure in the underground over the last few years, helping give Latinos a voice in the underground hip-hop scene.
 This project embodies the reoccurring drug dealer theme in a more luxurious lyrical style over a variety of obscure samples on boom bap beats.
-With the type of emcee that Nack is, you can feel every bar, punchline, and word that he deliver as his raw yet slick rapping style floats over the exquisite production, even taking time to rap a majority of his verses in Spanish.
-With this album, what you see is what you get and that is luxurious cocaine raps in the form of street ballads, which is the definition of the title BALADAS.
-After seeing how this album has aged throughout the year, it is clear that Nack is one of the most intriguing yet deadly emcee in the underground today.
+With the type of emcee that Nack is, you can feel every bar, punchline, and word that he delivers as his raw yet slick rapping style floats over the exquisite production, even taking time to rap a majority of his verses in Spanish.
+With this album, what you see is what you get and that is luxurious cocaine raps in the form of street ballads.
+After seeing how this album has aged throughout the year, it is clear that Nack is one of the most intriguing and deadly emcees in the underground today.

 Best tracks: “MANGOMARMALADE”, “POPROCKCLASSICS”, “WISDOM”